Last Updated 9:54am, 1 September 2020

 The last few months have undoubtedly been a challenge for a lot of people.
 Many people who have been shielding may feel nervous at the idea of going back outside to take up ‘normal’ activities.
 Help is still available for anyone who needs it though, so if you’re feeling anxious, low or are having trouble sleeping for example, please don’t suffer alone.

 Staying connected to family and friends

-Draw on support you might have through your friends, family and other networks during this time.
-Try to stay in touch with those around you over the phone, by post, or online.
-Let people know how you would like to stay in touch and build that into your routine.
-This is also important in looking after your mental wellbeing and you may find it helpful to talk to them about how you are feeling.
+Draw on support you might have through your friends, family and other networks.
+If you can’t (or don’t feel comfortable or safe) meeting them face to face now try to stay in touch with those around you over the phone, by post, or online.
+You may find it helpful to talk to them about how you are feeling.

 Remember it is OK to share your concerns with others you trust and in doing so you may end up providing support to them too.
 Or you can use a NHS recommended helpline.

 Evidence suggests there are five steps you can take to improve your mental health and wellbeing.
 Visit the NHS website 5 steps to mental wellbeing.
 Trying these things could help you feel more positive and able to get the most out of life.

 The Every Mind Matters campaign has been developed by Public Health England and recognises having good mental health helps us relax more, achieve more and enjoy our lives more.
 It provides expert advice and practical tips to help you look after your mental health and wellbeing and has specific information relating to Covid-19 as well as more general advice.

 Public Health England have published some information to support people giving advice and information on how to look after your mental health and wellbeing during the coronavirus (COVID-19) outbreak.
 There is also an easy read version available.